wfp/editorial-guide/reference-1-wordindex.md

 * anaemia (not "anemia")
 * analyse
 * Annex (I, II, III etc.)
-* Annual Session of the Board
+* annual session of the Board
 * antenatal (words with prefix ante are closed up)
 * anti-personnel mine
 * assist + in + gerund or noun (e.g. "assist in planning"; never assist + infinitive)